SomJagdale/myLearnings/body_awareness.md

 ✅ How do I feel right now? (☑️ Energetic / 😴 Tired / 🤕 Sore)
 ✅ How is my digestion? (☑️ Good / 🤨 Bloated / 😩 Constipated)
 ✅ Any discomfort (headache, acidity, pain, muscle tension)?
 (Yes/No)
-✅ Am I truly hungry or just craving something? (☑️ Hungry / 😋 Craving / 😐 Bored/ 😞 Stress)
+✅ Am I truly hungry or just craving something? (☑️ Hungry / 😋 Craving / 😐 Bored)
 ✅ Have I had enough water today?
 (Yes/No)
 ✅ Have I moved my body today?
 (Yes/No)
 ✅ Do I feel ready for restful sleep?
 (Yes/No)